i2pchat/i2pchat-flutter/howto-build-android.md

 `flutter pub get`

-Your EasyWallet binary will be built with cryptographic salts, which are used for secure encryption of your data.
+Your FossWallet binary will be built with cryptographic salts, which are used for secure encryption of your data.
 You may generate these secret salts with the following command:

 `dart run tool/generate_new_secrets.dart`